MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_mousewheelparameters.md

 Gets a set of properties that are associated with the wheel button of a mouse device.

+For more details on this API, please see the the UWP WinRT [MouseWheelParameters](/uwp/api/windows.ui.input.gesturerecognizer.mousewheelparameters) topic.

 ## -property-value

 The collection of wheel button properties.
 The system defaults should be checked to ensure the best user experience for your app.